 Agencies such as the Central Intelligence Agency (CIA) and Federal Bureau of Investigation (FBI) devote much of their efforts to covert activity, and these agencies have at times clashed with elected officials.
 There have been allegations that these agencies are more loyal to permanent oligarchic power centers than to any temporary occupant of the White House.
 There are even compelling reasons to believe that these secretive agencies have been deployed against U.S. elected officials and even presidents.

-In the early 1970s there were troubling revelations about covert operations, including illegal spying on American citizens and assassinations of dissident leaders such as Fred Hampton.
+In the early 1970s there were troubling revelations about covert operations.
+A daring burglary in Philadelphia by anti-war activists exposed the FBI’s campaign to suppress dissent, including the despicable persecution of Dr. Martin Luther King Jr. Over time, more dirty deeds by the FBI would come to light, including illegal spying on American citizens, and assassinations of dissident leaders such as Fred Hampton and Malcolm X (we now know that the FBI also withheld documents during the trial of the ostensible assassins of Malcolm X, sending innocent persons to jail to hide the identities of the real killers).
 Growing public concern about these abuses led to the formation of the United States Senate Select Committee to Study Governmental Operations with Respect to Intelligence Activities, better known as the Church Committee after its chairman, Democratic Senator Frank Church of Idaho.
 Creation of the Committee was approved on January 27, 1975 by the U.S. Senate.
 It published an extensive final report in April of 1976.

 The Committee investigated the activities of the CIA and FBI, as well as the National Security Agency (NSA) and the Internal Revenue Service (IRS).
 It investigated assassinations of foreign leaders, unauthorized surveillance of U.S. citizens, and other covert operations.
 Efforts were made by political leaders, including President Gerald Ford, to keep these findings secret.
 These efforts were only partially successful.